 The Global Experience Office has hired a team of former study abroad students who have been selected to represent the office as Student Ambassadors.
 These students are knowledgeable about the details of the study abroad process at Northeastern and our goal is to have them reach prospective underclassman with information on the variety of international opportunities available.
 If you would like to have an ambassador speak in your classroom please contact us at email@example.com with a date and time for the presentation.
 Ambassadors are trained to give 10 minute presentations but we are happy to accommodate requests for presentations of different lengths.
 They will come prepared with slide presentations and information on the next steps for prospective students to take in studying abroad.
 We look forward to working with you to broaden student awareness of international education opportunities across the university.

-The intent of this RFP is to increase the number of NU students participating in global experiences by soliciting ideas from NU faculty to either improve existing DOC programs or accomplish the necessary in-country pre-work to launch new DOC programs.
+The intent of a site visit request is to increase the number of NU students participating in global experiences by soliciting ideas from NU faculty to either improve existing DOC programs or accomplish the necessary in-country pre-work to launch new DOC programs.
 GEO will make up to 5 awards each fiscal year.
 Following a site visit, faculty will be required to either apply for a DOC program for the following year or submit a non-feasibility report to GEO.
 Throughout their application process, faculty can request additional information and support from the Global Experience Office:

-- May: Proposals Reviewed and ranked by GEO Advisory Council
+- May: Site Visit Requests reviewed and ranked by GEO

-- May 31st: Ranking reviewed by Provosts Office
+- May 31st: Site Visit Requests reviewed by the Provost’s Office

 - July – March: Site visits performed

-For upcoming DOC site visits GEO will be prioritizing the following types of site visits:
+For upcoming DOC site visits, GEO will be prioritizing the following types of requests:

 - South & Central America